What is a Wireless Repeater?

 - Range: It is important to obtain a device capable of extending the range of your wireless network to the areas that need it.
 Most current repeater-capable devices have high ranges with multiple antennae, however it is always good to look at product-specific reviews to get an idea of the range.

-- Setup: As mentioned, ease of setup tends to depend on the versatility of the equipment; a dedicated wireless repeater tends to be much more straightforward to setup than a multi-mode wireless device.
+- Setup: As mentioned, ease of setup tends to depend on the versatility of the equipment; a dedicated wireless repeater tends to be much more straightforward to setup than a multi-mode wireless device – but may limit your options in the future if you re-structure your network.

 Some more technical data on wireless repeating and wireless technology in general can be found at http://www.dd-wrt.com/wiki, the home of the DD-WRT third-party firmware used on several wireless routers.